RCatalin/output-json/README.md

 # output-json
-Just a small script which writes json used for testing some pipelines at work.
+Just a small script that writes json used for testing some pipelines at work.